 Many young industrial workers can try to be tougher than the situation needs and end up hurting themselves.
-Whether it's lifting an item, kneeling on concrete or wearing work shoes without adequate support, a worker can cause serious damage to his or her own body.
+Whether it's lifting an item, kneeling on concrete or wearing woodshop shoes without adequate support, a worker can cause serious damage to his or her own body.
 These injuries are less obvious than others, because poor lifting form doesn't seem as dangerous as a table saw, but over time it can incapacitate at the same level.

 Wood shop safety experts recommend knee pads for jobs where you'll be kneeling, heavy aprons to protect from abrasions and lacerations, and any other safety equipment that can protect your body from harm.
 Proper lifting requires woodworkers to keep their feet shoulder-width apart, bend at the knees, lift with the legs and go slowly.
 A good grip of the item being lifted is also critical, Work Safe British Columbia explained.

 Although power tools can be very dangerous, hand tools are still a potential hazard.
 The biggest risk of hand tools may be that people don't give them the same caution as they do with power tools.
 This can lead to lax safety protocol and serious injuries.
 Practice the woodshop safety rules you learned when you first started with hand tools regardless of your level of experience.